 Drinking Enough Water!?

 Many people are actually not drinking enough water everyday.
 When I mention water, I mean plain drinking water.
 Many young children and even adult, are not having enough water everyday.
 Some of the reason why is that, they prefer or are used to be drinking more coffee, tea, soft or energy drink than drinking plain water.
 Just because it's taste some much better, it taste sweeter or sourer with a spiking lime kick to it or so...
 Making them addicted to it, and having to drink them everyday to feel better.
-Drinking sufficient plain water is actually a important nutrient your body will needs, to replace the large amount of water lost each day.
+Drinking sufficient plain water is actually an important nutrient your body will needs, to replace the large amount of water lost each day.
 An average person is known to be drinking at least six to eight glasses of water per day, but everyone body is different.
 So you just need to be drinking enough water, for your own body needs everyday.
+It's always good to start off your day after waking up, with drinking some warm water, before drinking and eating your breakfast.
+Because after a long night sleep, your body will used up a lot of the existing water remains in your body for regenerating.
 Thalassemia patients definitely should be drinking enough water, from the medications and supplements we are taking in everyday.
 Do add up the toxins and in giving additional burden to our kidneys.
 Drinking insufficient amount of water, might also cause you to fall sick more easily.
 As water helps to transport waste products in and out of cells, cleansing and getting ridding your body toxins if only your intake of fluids is adequate.
 So always make it a habit to carry a bottle or flask out to school or work everyday, to make sure you will be drinking water not just when you feel thirst, but a little mouthful every while throughout the whole entire day.
 Drinking a whole lot of water at once, when you feel thirst is not as useful as when you have a little mouthful of water throughout the entire day.
 This will help your body to assort more of the water that is needed, rather than just drink a whole bottle of water and passing it all out in the washroom after a while.
 Less is MORE I guess, just like eating six small meal throughout the day, is much better than eating two chickens with rice in just a meal for the day.
 As for children who do not like drinking plain that much, no harm trying in adding some natural flavor of fruits or let say honey into the plain water they are drinking.

 The Liver Function in Thalassemia Major Patients